 “I don’t know that I would’ve sat down to a recital or concert attendance and heard that a year ago,” said Bruemmer, who signed the petition.

 Wilder emphasized “this isn’t new work for us.”
 For example, the Conservatory’s hirings of Ford, Francisco Xavier Beteta, Soh-Hyun Park Altino and Gina Yi over the last six years have “multiplied the resources” of the Conservatory.
-“But [the task force will] bring a bit of focus to our work now,” said Wilder.“We want to build a structure that’s going to be solid and lasting and bring about the kinds of opportunity that the diversity commitment of the college envisions.”
+“But bring a bit of focus to our work now,” said Wilder.“We want to build a structure that’s going to be solid and lasting and bring about the kinds of opportunity that the diversity commitment of the college envisions.”

 Kastner said the Conservatory, like other schools of music, focuses on Western classical music to prepare students for graduate school entrance exams.

 “We’re a conservatory that’s part of a larger problem,” said Okpebholo.
-“We have to prepare [students] for graduate school, so for example, if their audition lists or the orchestra repertoire lists are full of white male composers, we’re going to have to be a part of this larger movement to change that.”
+“We have to prepare for graduate school, so for example, if their audition lists or the orchestra repertoire lists are full of white male composers, we’re going to have to be a part of this larger movement to change that.”